-This guide covers six proven strategies to keep revenue flowing during the off-season, plus a month-by-month marketing calendar and a budget reallocation framework to make every dollar count.
-Whether you're a growing HVAC company or an established operation, these strategies work.
+This guide covers seasonal patterns for all four major home service trades, six proven strategies to keep revenue flowing year-round, a month-by-month marketing calendar, and a budget reallocation framework.
+Whether you run an HVAC company, roofing business, plumbing operation, or electrical contracting firm, these strategies apply.

 30-50%